-For lakes, wetlands, and other basins, the Floodway District includes those areas designated as Zone A or AE on the Flood Insurance Study that are at or below the ordinary high water level as defined in Minnesota Statutes, Section 103G.005, subdivision 14.

-B. FFA and FFB Flood Fringe Districts include those areas within Zone AE on the Flood Insurance Rate Map adopted in this section, but are located outside of the floodway.
+- 1. For lakes, wetlands, and other basins, the Floodway District includes those areas designated as Zone A or AE on the Flood Insurance Study that are at or below the ordinary high-water level as defined in Minnesota Statutes, Section 103G.005, subdivision 14. - B. FFA and FFB Flood Fringe Districts include those areas within Zone AE on the Flood Insurance Rate Map adopted in this section but are located outside of the floodway.
 The boundaries of FFA Flood Fringe District and FFB Flood Fringe District can be identified on the Olmsted County zoning map adopted in this section.
-For lakes, wetlands and other basins (that do not have a floodway designated), the Flood Fringe District includes those areas designated as Zone A or AE on the Flood Insurance Rate Map panels adopted in this section that are below the 1% annual chance (100-year) flood elevation but above the ordinary high water level as defined in Minnesota Statutes, Section 103G.005, subdivision 14.
-A Zones shall be designated as a FFB Flood Fringe District on the zoning map, and FFB Flood Fringe District standards shall apply except adjacent to Lake Zumbro where the FFA Flood Fringe District standards are required.

-The designation of the Flood Plain District (FP) is based on alluvial soils which are water deposited soils representing the areas most often inundated by flood waters.
-Any land containing the following soils which are subject to flooding shall be deemed to be within the flood plain district.
+For lakes, wetlands and other basins (that do not have a floodway designated), the FFB Flood Fringe District includes those areas designated as Zone A or AE on the Flood Insurance Rate Map panels adopted in this section that are below the 1% annual chance (100-year) flood elevation but above the ordinary high water level as defined in Minnesota Statutes, Section 103G.005, subdivision 14.
+A Zones shall be designated as a FFB Flood Fringe District on the zoning map.
+FFB Flood Fringe District standards shall apply to lakes, wetlands, and other basins except developed parcels adjacent to Lake Zumbro where the FFA Flood Fringe District standards shall be applied. - C. The designation of the Flood Prone District (FP) is based on alluvial soils which are water deposited soils representing the area's most often inundated by flood waters.
+Any land not located in the Floodway (FW), FFA Flood Fringe, or FFB Flood Fringe districts, but contain the following soils which are subject to flooding shall be deemed to be within the Flood Prone District.
+Table 1 shown below are the soil symbol and names corresponding with the FP.